ShivaniAdimulam/UserManagement/README.md

 Manage team members with different roles and access rights.
 Easy-to-use admin panel interface.
 Integration of Node.js for the backend and React for the frontend.

-Getting Started
+# Getting Started
 Follow these steps to get the project up and running:

-Prerequisites
+# Prerequisites
 Node.js installed on your machine npm package manager

-Installation
+# Installation
-Clone the repository to your local machine:

-git clone https://github.com/your-username/user-management-system.git
+Clone the repository to your local machine: git clone https://github.com/your-username/user-management-system.git

-Navigate to the project directory:
+Navigate to the project directory: cd usermanagementsystem

-cd user-management-system
 Install backend dependencies:
+cd backend
 npm install

 Install frontend dependencies:
 cd frontend
 npm install

-Usage
+# Usage
 Start the backend server:
+cd backend
+npx nodemon server.js

-Start the frontend development server:
+Start the frontend development server: cd frontend npm run dev

-cd frontend
-npm run dev
 Open your web browser and access the application at http://localhost:4000/login.

 Configuration